mbuczko/flux/README.md

       (is :category "car")
    	  (is :build_year 2000)))
 ```
-Last thing are options like limit of rows returned or number of requested page:
+Last but not least are options: rows returned, requested page and sorting criteria:

 ```clojure
 (with-options